-To participate in a USD affiliated study abroad program, students must have sophomore standing at the time of participation in the program.
+To participate in a USD affiliated semester study abroad program, students must have sophomore standing at the time of participation in the program.
 Junior class-standing may be required for some programs.
 (Please check with the Office of International Studies Abroad for more information.)
-Freshmen and senior students, with the appropriate academic background, may apply for summer and Intersession programs.
+All students, with the appropriate academic background, may apply for summer and Intersession programs.

 Grade Point Average

 To apply to a USD-affiliated semester study abroad program, students must meet the GPA requirement of the partner institution at the time they apply for the program.
 For information on specific GPA requirements by program, please visit the program home page.
 Students should check the minimum GPA program requirements before applying.
 Students participating in a USD sponsored summer or Intersession study abroad program must be in good academic standing at the time they apply for the program (2.0 GPA or higher) with USD or their home institution where applicable.

 Students must be in good academic standing at the time of application as well as during the term they wish to participate in a study abroad program.
 Students will not be eligible to participate in a study abroad program if: a) they are on scholastic probation at the time of application; or b) they are placed on scholastic probation at the end of the term prior to their intended study abroad program (ex: If a student has been enrolled in a summer 2015 program but has been placed on scholastic probation as a result of the spring 2015 grades, the student will no longer be able to participate).
 For more information on scholastic probation, please consult the Undergraduate Bulletin.
 At the end of each semester, the Office of International Studies Abroad will notify all study abroad applicants if scholastic probation will affect thier ability to participate in a study abroad program.